-The Club, named after boxing impresario Jack Solomons – where on this very site his eponymous gym was located – is a hidden drinking establishment specialising in whisky and gin.
-The atmosphere is where showgirls to boxers can relax after their respective shows .
-In true impresario style the club puts on varying nights which allows everyone and anyone to relax , engage and escape for that evening … so ring the door bell and come through the kiosk.
+The Club, named after boxing impresario Jack Solomons – this very site housed his eponymous gym – is a hidden drinking establishment specialising in whisky and gin.
+The atmosphere is eclectic, where both showgirls and boxers might relax after their respective shows.
+In true impresario style, the club hosts a variety of nights allowing everyone and anyone to relax, engage and escape for the evening … so ring the doorbell and come through the kiosk.

 JACK SOLOMONS STORY

 As teenage boxer Kid Mears stepped through the ropes and into the ring, his young girlfriend could scarcely bear to watch.
 Later that evening, after another successful bout in his brief career, she issued an ultimatum, threatening: “It’s the ring or me!”